 Homeowners across Atlanta are stressed out right now about finding the right list of fall overseeding steps.
-They want to do it themselves, and they want to do it correctly, because they know following the right steps is the best way to achieve a beautiful lawn this winter.
+They want to do it themselves, and they want to do it correctly.
+They know following the right steps is the best way to achieve a beautiful lawn this winter.
 But it can be hard to know who’s giving you the best advice.
 It’s not always obvious what information will work best for your lawn.

 To get the most out of your lawn this winter, Kemko suggests you follow these six fall overseeding steps: